Elaine Chao: U.S. Secretary of Labor (2001–2009)

 Chao was the only cabinet member in the George W. Bush administration to serve for the entirety of his eight years.
 She was also the longest-serving Secretary of Labor since Frances Perkins, who served from 1933 to 1945 under President Franklin D. Roosevelt.
 Chao was unanimously confirmed by the Senate for her appointment as Secretary of Labor.
 Of Chao's staff, Victoria Lipnic, Assistant Secretary for Employment Standards Administration, later became Member, EEOC and acting chair.

+In 2002, the Bush administration obtained a national emergency injunction to end an employers' lockout of unionized dockworkers on the West Coast, invoking the Taft–Hartley Act for the first time since 1971 after Chao had been unable to negotiate a new contract between the employers and the union in a dispute over the use of new technology.

 In 2004, the department issued revisions of the white-collar overtime regulations under the Fair Labor Standards Act.

-Union disclosure requirements
+Union pension plan and trust disclosure requirements

-In 2002, a major West Coast ports dispute costing the U.S. economy nearly $1 billion daily was resolved when the Bush administration obtained a national emergency injunction against both the employers and the union under the Taft–Hartley Act for the first time since 1971.
-Led by Chao, in 2003, for the first time in more than 40 years, the department updated the labor union financial disclosure regulations under the Landrum–Griffin Act of 1959, which created more extensive disclosure requirements for union-sponsored pension plans and other trusts to prevent embezzlement or other financial mismanagement.
+In 2003, the department updated the labor union financial disclosure regulations under the Landrum–Griffin Act of 1959, requiring more extensive disclosures for union-sponsored pension plans and union-related trusts such as strike funds.